AbbyDabbyDooDoesGitHub/UW_ChWk04_InteractiveQuiz/README.md

 # UW_ChWk04_InteractiveQuiz
 ## Overview

 Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+It will have a clean, polished, and responsive user interface and maintain highscores saved to local storage.

 ### Link to Web App: